crispAudio/linux-microchip-most/mld/README.md

 command | action
 -|-
-`./patchwork test` | shows all necessary kernel specific patches that are not yet applied `make patch` or `./patchwork patch` | applies all kernel specific backport patches and recommended patches `make unpatch` or `./patchwork unpatch` | reverts all applied patches `make` or `make modules` | makes kernel modules
+`make patch` or `./patchwork patch` | applies all kernel specific backport patches and recommended patches `make unpatch` or `./patchwork unpatch` | reverts all applied patches `make` or `make modules` | makes kernel modules